kickinbahk/personal-goals/README.md

 4. Just Build Websites
 5. React

-# June 27, 2016
+# July 5th, 2016

 ### This Week's Focus: Complete React Developer Course - Section 7

 ## Things I will do this Week:
-- [x] Complete React Developer Course - Section 7
+- [ ] Complete React Developer Course - Section 8
-- [x] Record Episode 8 of Podcast
+- [ ] Edit Episode 8 of Podcast

 ## Things I will do in the Future:
 - [ ] Blog Post -